ardaguclu/kubectl-pod-node-matrix/README.md

 # Details

-Troubleshooting in Kubernetes takes some time and sorting out the real cause sometimes overwhelming.
+Troubleshooting in Kubernetes takes some time and sorting out the real cause is sometimes overwhelming.
 Take an example of a couple of pods are not in running state, but the actual cause is node has insufficient disk space.
 To reduce the amount of time being spent to this troubleshooting, `pod-node-matrix` might provide a place for "first look at".

-`pod-node-matrix` returns pods x node matrix.
+`pod-node-matrix` shows pods status x node in table view.
 This plugin can clearly indicate that if there is a general node problem, or can strongly suggest that node has no problem and instead deployment, service, etc. of this pod have problem.

-Thanks to that, at least assuring that one part is working or not will definitely narrow down the places should be checked.
+Thanks to that, assuring that one part is working or not will definitely narrow down the places should be checked.

 ## Installation